 Q: I have posted a job on your portal but it is still not approved.

 A: Please allow three working days for the JD to be approved.
 Otherwise, please write in to email@example.com.

 Q: Are there any requirements that employers must meet to participate in SUSS's WA/internship programme?

-A: Employers are selected based on their ability to provide local and overseas WA/internship which meet the WA Learning Objectives (LO) required for the various Majors under the Useful Documents above.
+A: Employers are selected based on their ability to provide local and overseas WA / internships which meet the WA Learning Objectives (LO) required for the various Majors under the Useful Documents above.

-The Career Development Office may schedule brief telephone conversation, or brief meeting to assess Employer’s requirements, as well as to share with Employer the requirements for WA.
+The Career Development Office may schedule a brief telephone conversation or brief meeting to assess Employer’s requirements, as well as to share with Employer the requirements for WA.

 Q: Is there a standard number of Annual Leaves we need to provide students?

 A: We leave this up to the company's discretion, and in accordance with MOM guidelines.